andrewjuers/minesweeper_puzzles/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.

+## Website

+Visit http://959155minesweeper-puzzles.s3-website-us-west-2.amazonaws.com/ with Google Chrome.

+## Description

+MVP WebApp for minesweeper puzzles.
+Learn, play, and try to get on the leaderboards.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.